 As a PLUS Plan member, you can use any Massachusetts hospital or doctor you choose.
-If you live in Maine, New Hampshire or Rhode Island, or certain parts of Connecticut, you can also use providers in the UniCare network in your state at the same benefit level (with a Tier 2 level copay) as with Massachusetts providers.
+If you live in Maine, New Hampshire or Rhode Island, or parts of Connecticut, you can also use providers in the UniCare network in your home state (with a Tier 2 level copay) at the same benefit level as with Massachusetts providers.
 When you use providers in the UniCare network, you won't be balance billed.

-With the PLUS plan, you have nationwide coverage through Travel Access providers for urgent medical care while you travel, plus coverage for your student dependents who live out of state, when they need urgent care.
+With the PLUS plan, you have nationwide coverage through Travel Access providers for urgent medical care while you travel, plus urgent care coverage for your dependents who attend out-of-state schools.
+(Your dependents must get routine medical care in your home state.)
 By using Travel Access providers, you avoid balance billing.

 Get an overview of the UniCare State Indemnity Plan and our four health plan options.